 “Men and women are either subject to the state’s authority, or they are not; and if they are subject they must be given a say,

 and ultimately an equal say, in what that authority does”.

 —Michael Walzer, quoted in Linda Bosniak.
 The Citizen and The Alien: Dilemmas of Contemporary Membership.
 Princeton UP, 2006.

-Certain Individual Women is also staged as live performance that integrates animation, image and performative elements.
+Certain Individual Women is also staged as live performance that integrates animation, moving image and performative elements.
 All performances are made in collaboration with Toronto-based Irish artist Annick Counihan.
-The first performance took place at Phonica Nine, Smock Alley Theatre, Dublin.
+The first performance took place at Phonica Nine, Smock Alley Theatre, Dublin in 2018.
 New performances are forthcoming in 2019 and 2020.